seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 09</h2>

 I learned how bezier curves work, used a bezier curve to move a graphic, and made motion more natural using a bezier curve.
 The Visual Design Challenges are complete.
 Now, I am working on Applied Accessibility Challenges. #100DaysOfCode

+<h2>Day 10</h2>

+I am now working on Applied Accessibility Challenges.
+I learned when alt text should be left blank, used headings to show hierarchical relationships of content, and jumped straight to the content using the main element. #100DaysOfCode